svn2github/dotnetzip/Readme.txt

         levels and other options.

-If you want to simply compress raw block data, this library is the thing you want.
+If you want to simply compress (deflate) raw block or stream data, this library is the thing you want.

 When building apps that do zlib stuff, you need to add a reference to the Ionic.Zlib.dll in Visual Studio, or specify Ionic.Zlib.dll with the